odennav/large-scale-system-microservices-gcp/README.md

    Effectively, you can select the firewall rules initially created for each of the kubernetes cluster nodes and edit firewall settings by including    Nodeports among TCP ports allowed.

-10. **Access System Components for Centralized Logging, Tracing and Resource Monitoring**
+10.**Access System Components for Centralized Logging, Tracing and Resource Monitoring**

    Add the following Nodeports as TCP ports in firewall rule created above
    - 32101 for Kibana/Elasticsearch